OCA/business-requirement/business_requirement_deliverable/README.rst

 Introduction
 ============

-This module is part of a set of modules (`Business Requirements <https://github.com/OCA/business-requirement/blob/8.0/README.md>`_) and introduces
+This module is part of a set of modules (`Business Requirements <https://github.com/OCA/business-requirement/blob/8.0/README.md>`_)

-2 new concepts complementary to the main business requirements model:
+Two new concepts complement the main business requirements model:

 * Deliverable lines
 * Resource lines